aix13033/bitcoin_cycle_dashboard/README.md

 high confidence signals and show escalation levels without requiring any runtime configuration.

+The interface groups related metrics into categories (on‑chain, technical/exchange, macro) and uses tabs to organise charts, signals, a comparison table and guidance.
+The comparison tab summarises how your framework’s thresholds differ from CoinGlass thresholds and displays the current values of each indicator.
+The guidance tab consolidates escalation levels and provides critical success factors and multi‑domain insights.

 ## Notes

 * BGeometrics’ free API is rate‑limited.
 If on‑chain data fails to